 3. It Can Fit Almost Anywhere

 One big advantage of traveling in a small camper is that you can park that puppy pretty much anywhere you want.
 We love campgrounds that are heavily wooded and shaded.
 There's nothing more cozy than tucking your camper into a shaded haven next to a babbling mountain creek for the weekend.
 Such places tend to have smaller sites or ones that are bordered with trees or other obstacles.
 Having traveled in large RV's with my parents as a child, I know firsthand that it's extremely difficult or impossible to park a large camper in some of those areas.
 The campgrounds in National Parks have length restrictions and since visiting those parks is something we'd love to do, keeping the trailer short ensures that we'll be able to make that happen.
+When we're not traveling, we store it at an RV Storage Near Me.

 4. It Has All The Creature Comforts of Home